Frequently Asked Questions

 K-12math.info has been fortunate enough to find very economical ways to handle most of the requirements needed to provide this information service.

-In addition in the 1980’s, running a sole proprietorship (Mathematics Information System - MathIS ) and
+In addition in the 1980’s, managing a sole proprietorship (Mathematics Information System - MathIS ) and

 working with Kinko’s Academic Courseware Exchange to provide information on